Bombshell Ruling in 9th Circuit! It's Constitutional to Openly Carry Guns

 Unless the panel’s decision is reversed en banc, the two decisions will have to be reconciled.
 When that happens, it seems most likely either that (a) the court will strike down the open carry bans in Hawaii and California, or (b) the court will adopt the argument, presented by the plaintiffs in Peruta, that a state can choose to ban either open or concealed carry, but could not prohibit both.

-The 9th Circuit is very left-wing but they want the Supreme Court to pick up the case and limit the Second Amendment.
+The 9th Circuit is very left-wing and they only did this because they want the Supreme Court to pick up the case and limit the Second Amendment.